 I have been unable to track Robert or James, Joseph’s two sons who are convincingly established by circumstantial evidence.
 His two other proved sons migrated to that part of Rowan Co., NC which later became Guilford Co.: (1) John Rankin (b.
 1736, New Castle Co., DE, d.
 1814, Guilford Co., NC, wife Hannah Carson) went to NC about 1765-68; and (2) William Rankin (b.
 1744, New Castle Co., DE, d.
 1804, Guilford Co., NC, wife Jean or Jennet Chambers) went to NC about 1768-70.

-John and William stayed in Guilford County, had many children and grandchildren, and are buried at the old Buffalo Church in Greensboro, NC.
+John and William stayed in Guilford County, had many children and grandchildren, and are buried at the old Buffalo Presbyterian Church in Greensboro, NC.
 Their lines were meticulously researched by Reverend Samuel Meek Rankin.
 His research is documented in his book, The Rankin and Wharton Families and Their Genealogy, originally published in 1931 and now available online in its entirety at at the UNC library website.
-My Rankin “to do” list includes writing an article about Joseph of Delaware’s other children.
-It’s still on the list.
+For the record, Rev. Rankin’s book is dead wrong about the father of Samuel Rankin, below.